 Noteworthy in this connection, in his prophecy concerning the conclusion of the system and the distress to come upon “Jerusalem” during the world’s greatest tribulation, Jesus used similar symbolisms as the growling of the sea and the heavens going dark, foretelling: “Also, there will be signs in sun and moon and stars, and on the earth anguish of nations, not knowing the way out because of the roaring of the sea and its agitation, while men become faint out of fear and expectation of the things coming upon the inhabited earth; for the powers of the heavens will be shaken.”

 Since before the prophecy of Isaiah was written there has been an imperial system on the earth under Satan’s control and each has oppressed God’s people in varying degrees, as God has permitted.
 The Egyptian, Assyrian and Babylonian empires gave way to the Persian and Grecian empires, which gave way to the Roman and Byzantine empires, which eventually morphed into the European feudal and colonial imperial system, and finally the British Empire; which is expressed today in the London-based, global, financial/monetary empire over the nations.
-Over the past two centuries the American system and British imperial system have fought for domination of the world; being symbolized in the prophecy of Daniel as an incompatible iron and clay amalgam and as the rival kings of the north and south.
+Over the past two centuries, the American system and British imperial system have fought for domination of the world; being symbolized in the prophecy of Daniel as an incompatible iron and clay amalgam and as the rival kings of the north and south.

 At this stage London’s monetary system is imploding and its collapse is leading to the impoverishment of nations and ultimately global war and the destruction of modern civilization in the coming short term.
 It will seem as if the very luminaries in the heavens have gone into eclipse and the vast sea of humanity is being buffeted by a terrifying tempest.
 The collapse of the present system will provide the backdrop for the emergence of the short-lived eighth king of Revelation.
-In that setting Jehovah’s judgments will be accomplished in connection with the Watchtower Society.
+In that setting, Jehovah’s judgments will be accomplished in connection with the Watchtower Society.

 After being made aware of the certainty of the expression of God’s anger against his fellow countrymen Isaiah is privileged to see a vision of Jehovah himself and seraphs ministering to him in his temple.
 Isaiah fears for his life due to his unworthiness in the midst of God’s holy presence.
-But a seraph flies to Isaiah with a glowing coal that the angel had taken with tongs from off the fiery altar and he touches Isaiah’s lips with it, saying to him: “Look!
+But a seraph flies to Isaiah with a lump of glowing coal that the angel had taken with tongs from off the fiery altar and he touches Isaiah’s lips with it, saying to him: “Look!
 This has touched your lips, and your error has departed and your sin itself is atoned for.”

 Next Jehovah speaks and poses the question: “Whom shall I send, and who will go for us?”
 To which Isaiah promptly responds: “Here I am!
 Send me.”